Destin Hood

 Destin Dwane Hood (born April 3, 1990) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Miami Marlins.
-He currently serves as a development coach for the FCL Nationals.
+He currently serves as a development coach for the Florida Complex League Nationals.

-Career
+Playing career

 Hood attended St. Paul's Episcopal School in Mobile, Alabama, where he played on the baseball and football team.
 In football, he was ranked by Rivals.com as a four-star recruit and was committed to the University of Alabama to play college football for the Crimson Tide.

 Washington Nationals

 Hood was drafted by the Washington Nationals in the second round of the 2008 Major League Baseball Draft.
 He signed with the Nationals, forgoing football at Alabama.
 He made his professional debut that season for the Gulf Coast Nationals.
 Hood spent 2009 with Gulf Coast and the Vermont Lake Monsters.
 He spent 2010 with the Hagerstown Suns and 2011 with the Potomac Nationals.
 In 2012, he played for the Auburn Doubledays and Harrisburg Senators.
 In 2013, he returned to Harrisburg.
 After returning to Harrisburg for a third straight year in 2014, he was promoted to the Syracuse Chiefs early in the season.